LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 !!! warning "Not Loop"
     The output you see in the Terminal may look very similar to when you build Loop 3 from a script.

-    It is pulling down a clone from a different location (gestrich instead of LoopKit) and just the caregiver branch.
-Do not attempt to build Loop with this download.
+    It is pulling down a clone from a different location (LooKit/LoopCaregiver).
+It uses some modules from Loop.
+The target and scheme are automatically selected for LoopCaregiver and if you follow directions for a paid Developer account, the signing is automatic.

-    The developers say: "The Caregiver app is being designed to be a full Loop integrated app, being able to benefit from Loop data stores, visualization, and other parts of the system that are mature and have a lot of design/thought put into them.
-At some point it will just be a single checkout, and you can build both."  **But NOT yet**

 #### Use LoopCaregiver